 Nordic Ski at Plain Hardware & Plain Valley

-Leavenworth is packed full of amazing snowy, winter activities for everyone.
-If you’re visiting in the winter and you’re a fan of Nordic or Cross-country skiing, Plain Valley is the perfect place for it.
+Leavenworth is packed full of amazing snowy, winter wonderland activities for everyone.
+If you’re visiting in the winter and you’re a fan of Nordic skiing or cross-country skiing, Plain Valley is the perfect place for it.

 Just 15 miles from Leavenworth, Plain Valley has over 14 miles of cross-country ski trails for both beginners and advanced skiers.